amazon-science/question-answering-nlu/README.md

 The output of this process will be in the exact format of SQuAD and can be used to train question answering models.
 The next step would be to train a question answering model, see [here](https://huggingface.co/transformers/master/custom_datasets.html#question-answering-with-squad-2-0) for a guide.
-Alternatively, you can download a trained model directly from [huggingface](TBC).
+Alternatively, you can download a QA model trained on SQuAD-v2 directly from huggingface [here](https://huggingface.co/models?sort=downloads&search=squad), and fine-tune it with the MATIS++ NLU data parsed into SQuAD format.
+Please note that we need a model trained on SQuAD-v2 in order to support negative examples.

+A QANLU model trained using SQuAD-v2 and MATIS++ (English) is also available from huggingface [here](TBD).

 In order to calculate precision, recall, and F1 for predictions done on QANLU test sets by the fine-tuned question answering model, you need to call: